jaraco/keyring/skeleton.md

 ## Continuous Integration

-The project is pre-configured to run tests through multiple CI providers.
+The project is pre-configured to run Continuous Integration tests.

 ### Github Actions